cvalenzuela/Mappa/examples/ideas.md

 - Webgl with mapboxgl
 - Three.js
 - Other integrations with canvas (plain mode)
+- Using omnivore for leaflet and mapbox
+- OSM

 ## Geojson
 - Drawing a point with geojson